TobitSoftware/chayns-guides/TobitReactJsxStyleGuide.md

 import  ChaynsUser from './ChaynsUser';
 ```

-* **Properties** Don't use DOM component propertie names for different purpose e.g. don't use style or className with your own definition.
+* **Properties** Avoid using DOM component prop names for different purposes e.g. don't use "style" or "className" as prop names.

 ```jsx
 import SchoolClass from './SchoolClass';